timghill/shareable-science/docs/source/index.rst

 Welcome to shareable-science's documentation!
 =============================================

-This documentation serves as a template for project documentation, including a `usage <usage.rst>`_ page, tutorials, and automatically generated API documentation, and as a guide for including jupyter notebooks in this type of documentation.
+This documentation serves as a template for project documentation, including a usage page, tutorials, and automatically generated API documentation, and as a guide for including jupyter notebooks in this type of documentation.

 .. toctree::
    :maxdepth: 1